What is fee-only financial planning?

 What is a fiduciary financial advisor?

 A fiduciary is a person who is legally and ethically required to act in your best interest.
 In the world of financial advisory services, a fiduciary financial advisor has the power and responsibility to put the investor’s best interests ahead of their own.
-A fiduciary advisor can buy and sell securities in your account on your behalf without your express consent before each trade.
+A fiduciary advisor can buy and sell securities in your account on your behalf without your expressed consent before each trade.
 Because of this important responsibility, fiduciary financial advisors are held to a higher standard than non-fiduciary advisors.
 As members of NAPFA, our investment managers are required to take a fiduciary oath agreeing to always act in good faith, disclose conflicts of interest, and refuse all referral fees or compensation contingent upon the purchase of any particular product.

 What is asset allocation?